 You are here

-The 6th Raytheon Lectureship in Business Ethics will be held at Bentley College on Tuesday, March 28, 2006 at 3:30PM and will feature Dov Seidman, founder, chairman and CEO of LRN, a leader in providing legal, ethics and compliance education.
+The 8th Raytheon Lectureship in Business Ethics will be held at Bentley College on Wednesday, March 28, at 3:30 p.m. in the Wilder Pavilion, Adamian Academic Center.

 John Van Maanen, Erwin H. Schell Professor of Organization Studies, Behavioral and Policy Sciences Department at MIT Sloan School of Management, will discuss variations in ethnographic text work at the Provost Seminar Series on Friday, March 30, 2007, from 10:30 a.m.- noon in LaCava Center, Room 325ABC.

 Bentley Professor and Chair of Marketing Joby John is the recipient of the Highly Commended Paper Award for his article, "Improvisation in Service Performances: Lessons from Jazz," published in Managing Service Quality (2006).